 Specific policy coverage may encompass:

-- Pollution and Contamination which are typically subject to an aggregate limit.
-Liability arising from pollution and contamination will be limited to sudden, accidental and unexpected incidents.
+- Pollution and Contamination events are typically subject to an aggregate limit.
+Liability arising from pollution and contamination is normally limited to sudden, accidental and unexpected incidents.
 The policy should include cover for legal costs incurred or awarded against the Insured, but it will not respond to fines or penalties imposed.

 WHAT WE DO